Long Long Time Ago 2: Filming

 The film was filmed in Ipoh, Malaysia, especially in Kampung Cina Pusing together with the first part, starting in May 2015 for over 60 days.

 While filming a scene of a sister rescuing her younger brother from a toilet he is stuck in, director Jack Neo insisted on a close-up shot of real faeces to show audiences what toilets in the 1960s were really like.
 For historical accuracy, Neo also requested actress Aileen Tan to grow her armpit hair for a brief show of it when her character, wearing a sleeveless blouse, raises her arms to tie her hair while working at a coal mine.

 The scene of Ah Kun (Mark Lee) slapping his niece and nephew is real.
 The actors did over ten takes.

 Familiar to Vasantham viewers, actress Bharathi Rani plays Rani in her first non-Tamil production.

 Music video

-The official music video of Long Long Time Ago 2 was released on YouTube on Apr 14, 2016.
+The official music video of the film was released on YouTube on 14 April 2016.
 It was directed by Shawn Tan and cinematography was by Lincoln Lin of Famegate Studios.